CrowdStrike/drawmeatree/readme.md

 # DrawMeATree
- DrawMeATree is a python tool developped to support the exploitation of the wt Windbg command, generating two graphic trees from the wt output.
-On the one hand, a "full tree" displaying all the calls made and on the other hand, a "filtered tree" version based on customizable features, resulting in an image similar to:
+ DrawMeATree is a python tool developped to support the exploitation of the Windbg wt command, generating two graphic trees from the wt's output.
+On the one hand, a "full tree" displaying all the calls made and on the other hand, a "filtered tree" based on customizable filters, resulting in an image similar to:

 ![Filtered tree example](./examples/Ex1-FilteredTree.png)